Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Problem Formulation

-The above objective generalizes the target objective $ G(\rvx; \gD)$ in (\ref{eq:main_problem}) and recovers the objective of $\DPSG$, when $n_d^{(s)} = n$ and $\gP^{(s)} = \emptyset, \forall s\in [K]$.
+The above objective generalizes the target objective $ G(\rvx; \gD)$ in (\ref{eq:main_problem}) and recovers the objective of $\DPSG$, when $n_d^{(k)} = n$ and $\gP^{(k)} = \emptyset, \forall k \in [K]$.
 It also allows flexible use of private and public samples, supporting schemes like public pre-training followed by private fine-tuning or mixed usage of private and public samples within an epoch.
-See \Cref{subsec:pub_data_algos} for the discussion on some such approaches.

-To quantify the difference between the target objective (\ref{eq:main_problem}) and the surrogate objective used in epoch $s$ (\ref{eq:surrogate_objective}), we define the objective difference as follows:
+See Section~\ref{subsec:pub_data_algos} for the discussion on some such approaches.
+We also define the objective difference between the target objective (\ref{eq:main_problem}) and the surrogate objective used in epoch $k$ (\ref{eq:surrogate_objective}),